thanesh56/aws_serverless_application_to_manage_iam_users/README.md

     - https://docs.aws.amazon.com/kms/latest/developerguide/overview.html

   - This configuration is placed in config package in my project
-  - If you have some error like CommandLineRunner- invalid access id - (403) then
+  - If we get some error like CommandLineRunner- invalid access id - (403) then
-  - Try this on you'r terminal
+  - Try need to install aws cli on terminal configuration given bellow
   <pre>
     curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"